 If necessary, support structures are built to prevent overhanging features from distorting during the build process.
 When the part is complete, the bed rises out of the resin bath to enable the part to be retrieved.
 Support structures are removed, the part is cleaned and any additional finishing processes applied.

-SLA is applicable to concept models, visual models, functional prototypes, masters for vacuum casting and patterns for investment casting.
+SLA 3D printing is applicable to concept models, visual models, functional prototypes, masters for vacuum casting and patterns for investment casting.

 Most SLA parts we produce are prototypes for components that will ultimately be injection moulded from engineering plastics.

-We have nine SLA machines, all manufactured by 3D Systems, with build volumes (XYZ mm) and material options as follows:
+We have a range of SLA machines, all manufactured by 3D Systems, with build volumes (XYZ mm) and material options as follows:

 Ultra High Definition build mode is used as standard, with a dual-spot intelligent scanning laser: fine point scanning for borders and small features, and broader scanning for infill hatching.